-UI item Name Description a K Collapse all To minimize all tables to show the table name only.
-Show linked fields To reduce the size of all tables to show the table name and all fields with associations to other tables.
-K M Expand all To maximize all tables to show all fields in the table.
+UI item Name Description 7 Collapse all To minimize all tables to show the table name only. ≯ K Show linked fields To reduce the size of all tables to show the table name and all fields with associations to other tables.
+7 L Expand all To maximize all tables to show all fields in the table.